JoeDavisson/rendera/README.md

 *Note: Compilation can be sped up by including ```-j <threads>``` after ```make```.*

-## Dependencies

-### Libraries
+### Dependencies
- * FLTK-1.3.7
+ * fltk source (see above)
  * libxft-dev (for font rendering)
  * libcanberra-gtk-module (if you want to get rid of the warning about it)

-Rendera uses the PNG and JPEG libraries included with FLTK.
+Static builds use the PNG and JPEG libraries included with FLTK.
 Everything is statically linked resulting in a standalone executable.

-### Toolchain
+## Toolchain
 Rendera is built with ```gcc-11.4```.